LionGateOS/LionGateTravels/README.txt

-v16: Interaction groundwork + activation flags.
+TravelOrchestrator v18
-You WILL see a visual change in v17.
+YOU WILL see a visual change: clicking a row opens a right-side detail panel.
-This version prepares hover + selection styling injection.